-Since 2013, Dr. Kenneth “Ken” Mwatha has served as an attending physician in the Department of Emergency Medicine at Baltimore’s St. Agnes Hospital.
-Alongside his day-to-day professional activities, Dr. Ken Mwatha maintains a membership in the American College of Emergency Physicians (ACEP).
+Since 2013, Dr. Kenneth (Ken) Mwatha has served as an attending physician in a high-acuity emergency department in Baltimore, Maryland.
+Certified by the American Board of Emergency Medicine, Dr. Ken Mwatha also maintains membership in the American College of Emergency Physicians (ACEP).

 Dedicated to improving emergency care, ACEP oversees a variety of programs, resources, and events to educate and train emergency physicians and other medical professionals.
 The organization’s flagship event is its annual Scientific Assembly, the world’s largest emergency medicine conference.